Shabnapm99/RecipeSharingPlatform/README.md

 ## 📖 Description

-The Recipe Sharing Platform is a responsive web app that helps users easily find and explore recipes.
-Users can search by recipe name or ingredients, apply filters like cuisine and cooking time, and view detailed recipes with step-by-step instructions.
-Logged-in users can add recipes, save favorites, and manage their own content.
-The app also includes voice search, AI-powered recipe summaries, and a clean, user-friendly design for all devices.
+The Recipe Sharing Platform is a **responsive web application** that allows users to easily discover, explore, and manage recipes.
+Users can search by recipe name, ingredients, or cuisine, and apply advanced filters such as cooking time, diet type, and difficulty level.
+Each recipe includes detailed step-by-step instructions, ingredients checklists, cooking timers, and ratings.

+**Logged-in users** can:
+- Add new recipes with images.
+- Edit or delete their own recipes.
+- Save favorite recipes for easy access.
+- Share recipes via WhatsApp, email, or other platforms.
+- Rate recipes and leave reviews.

+The platform also includes **modern, intelligent features**:
+- **Voice Search** using the Web Speech API.
+- **AI-powered recipe summaries** via the Gemini API.
+- **Print-friendly recipe layouts**.
+- Real-time **loading indicators** for better user experience.

+Built with **React.js, Tailwind CSS, MongoDB, JWT authentication, and bcrypt password hashing**, this app combines modern front-end technologies, secure authentication, cloud storage (Multer + Cloudinary), and AI integrations to provide a smooth, intuitive, and feature-rich cooking experience across all devices.

 ## ✨ Features

-- **Recipe Cards:** Display recipes with images and ratings.
+- **Recipe Cards:** Display recipes with images, titles, and average ratings.
-- **Advanced Filtering:** Filter recipes by cuisine, diet type, cooking time, and difficulty.
+- **Advanced Filtering:** Filter recipes by cuisine, diet type, cooking time, and difficulty level.
 - **Search:** Search recipes by name, ingredients, or cuisine.
 Includes voice search using the Web Speech API.
-- **Recipe Details:** View detailed recipe pages with ingredients and step-by-step instructions.
+- **Recipe Details:** View detailed recipe pages with ingredients and step-by-step cooking instructions.
-- **Cooking Timer:** Timer to assist during cooking.
+- **Cooking Timer:** Built-in timer to assist users while cooking.
-- **Ingredient Checklist:** Interactive checklist for ingredients.
+- **Ingredient Checklist:** Interactive checklist to keep track of ingredients during cooking.
 - **Add Recipe:** Only registered and logged-in users can add new recipes.
-- **Favorites:** Only registered and logged-in users can add recipes to favorites.
-- **Edit & Delete:** Recipes can be edited or deleted only by the author.
+- **Edit & Delete Recipes:** Recipes can be edited or deleted only by the author.
-- **Authentication:** Firebase Authentication for secure user login and signup.
+- **Favorites:** Logged-in users can save recipes to their favorites list and view them anytime.
+- **Review & Rating:** Logged-in users can submit ratings and reviews for recipes.
+Average rating is automatically calculated.
-- **Summarize Recipe:** Summarize recipes using the Gemini API.
+- **Share Recipe:** Share recipes easily via WhatsApp, email, and other supported platforms using the Web Share API.
-- **Print Recipe:** Print-friendly recipe layout.
+- **Print Recipe:** Print-friendly recipe layout for easy offline cooking.
-- **Share Recipe:** Share recipes via whatsapp, email,...
-- **Review & Rating:** Logged In users can give review and rating
+- **Authentication:** Secure user authentication using JWT.
+- **Password Security:** User passwords are securely hashed using bcrypt.
+- **Protected Routes:** Certain features like adding recipes, favorites, and reviews are accessible only to authenticated users.
+- **Loaders:** Loading indicators improve user experience during API requests.
-- **Firebase Integration:** Firebase used for authentication and data storage.
+- **Firebase Integration:** Firebase used for authentication during early development.
-- **Mongodb integration:** Migrated to Mongodb for user registration, login authentication and data storage
+- **MongoDB Integration:** MongoDB used for storing user data, recipes, favorites, and reviews.
-- **Responsive Design:** Optimized for mobile, tablet, and desktop devices.
+- **Responsive Design:** Fully responsive design optimized for mobile, tablet, and desktop devices.
-- **AI Integration:** Web Speech API for voice search and Gemini API for summarization.
+- **AI Integration:** Web Speech API for voice search and Gemini API for recipe summarization.

 ## 🎯 Project Goals

-The goal of this project was to build a full-featured recipe management application while strengthening my front-end development skills and gaining hands-on experience with real-world integrations.
+The goal of this project was to build a full-featured recipe management application while enhancing my front-end development skills and gaining hands-on experience with real-world integrations.

 Through this project, I learned how to:

-- Build reusable and responsive UI components using React.
+- Build **reusable and responsive UI components** using React.
 - Implement **responsive web design** to ensure a seamless experience across mobile, tablet, and desktop devices.
-- Implement secure authentication and authorization using Firebase.
+- Set up **secure authentication and authorization** using JWT and Firebase.
-- Manage user-specific data, including favorites and author-based access control.
+- Manage user-specific data, including **favorites**, and enforce **author-based access control** for recipes.
-- Integrate third-party APIs such as the Web Speech API for voice search and the Gemini API for AI-powered recipe summarization.
+- Integrate third-party APIs, such as the **Web Speech API** for voice search and the **Gemini API** for AI-powered recipe summarization.
-- Implement advanced features like multi-level filtering, search functionality, timers, and print-friendly views and share recipe.
+- Implement advanced features like **multi-level filtering**, search, cooking timers, print-friendly layouts, and recipe sharing.
-- Handle CRUD operations effectively with proper data validation and access restrictions.
+- Handle **CRUD operations** effectively with proper data validation and access restrictions.
-- Include file(image) upload using multer and cloudinary.
+- Upload and manage files/images using **Multer** and **Cloudinary**.
-- Improve overall application performance, usability, and user experience.
+- Optimize **application performance, usability, and overall user experience**.

-This project aimed to simulate a real-world application by combining modern front-end technologies, cloud services, and AI features into a single, scalable solution.
+This project simulates a real-world web application by combining modern front-end technologies, cloud services, and AI-powered features into a scalable and user-friendly solution.

 ## 🛠️ Technologies Used

 - **Frontend:** React.js
 - **Styling:** CSS3 / Tailwind CSS
+- **Backend / Database:** Node.js, Express.js, MongoDB
+- **Authentication & Security:** JWT (JSON Web Tokens), bcrypt (password hashing)
-- **APIs:** dummyjson, {JSON} Placeholder
+- **APIs:** dummyjson, JSONPlaceholder
-- **Libraries:** React-Router-Dom, React-Redux, react-spinners, react-timer-hook, react-to-print, multer, cloudinary, react-toastify,  Web Share API(navigator.share())
+- **Libraries:** React-Router-Dom, React-Redux, react-spinners, react-timer-hook, react-to-print, multer, cloudinary, react-toastify, Web Share API (navigator.share())
-- **AI Tools:** WebSpeech API, Gemini API
+- **AI Tools:** Web Speech API, Gemini API
 - **Deployment:** Vercel
 - **Version Control:** Git & GitHub
-- **Backend:** MongoDB

 ## 🤖 AI Integration (Optional)